ThisisAlam/my-webpage/README.md

 ## 📌 About This Project

-This project serves two purposes: a **personal branding webpage** and a **hands-on practice of CSS essentials**.
+This project serves as both a **personal branding webpage** and a **hands-on CSS practice project**.

-It reflects my approach to learning—building real projects, focusing on clean design, and gradually integrating more advanced concepts in web development and AI.
+It reflects my learning approach—building real projects, focusing on clean design, and gradually moving toward full-stack development with AI integration.

 ---